 - cardiovascular diseases

 - substance abuse disorders

-Women’s health research is an essential part of the National Institutes of Health (NIH) research agenda.
+Women's health research is an essential part of the NIH research agenda.
 The field has expanded far beyond its roots in reproductive health and includes the study of health throughout the lifespan and across the spectrum of scientific investigations: from basic research and laboratory studies to molecular research, genetics, and clinical trials.
-Researchers are investigating healthy lifestyles and behavior, risk reduction and disease prevention as well as searching for best ways to diagnose and treat chronic conditions.
+Researchers are investigating healthy lifestyles and behavior, risk reduction, and disease prevention, and searching for the best ways to diagnose and treat chronic conditions.